When must a "demand" for preliminary examination in a PCT application be made?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The requirement for a "demand" for preliminary examination in a PCT (Patent Cooperation Treaty) application specifies that it must be submitted within three months after the international search report is issued or within 22 months from the priority date.
-This timeframe is essential as it allows the applicant to seek examination of their application based on the results of the international search report, which can provide valuable insights into the potential patentability of their invention.
+The demand for preliminary examination in a Patent Cooperation Treaty (PCT) application must be made within three months from the date the international search report is issued, or within 22 months from the priority date of the application, whichever is earlier.
+This timing is essential as it allows applicants to assess the findings of the international search report before deciding whether to pursue the additional examination process.

 Subscribe